mistio/mist-ce/docs/source/keys_api.rst

        }
     ]

-   *For each Key a list of associated machines is returned with backend_id, machine_id, username_of_machine, if_sudo*
+   For each Key a list of associated machines is returned with *backend_id, machine_id, username_of_machine, if_sudo* in this order

 .. http:put:: /keys

-   Add Key.
+   Add Key

    **Example request**: